Eziclip

 Questions

-Yes. eziclip.com transcribes your audio for free, with no sign-up and no watermark, and never paywalls the result — every download format is free for everyone.
+Yes.
+Eziclip.com transcribes your audio for free, with no sign-up and no watermark, and no paywall on the result — every download format is free for everyone.

-No. The transcription runs entirely in your browser.
-Your file never leaves your computer — there is no server to upload it to, which makes it safe even for confidential recordings.
+The transcription runs entirely in your browser, which makes it handy even for confidential recordings.

 Plain text (.txt) and a Word-compatible document (.doc) for the written transcript, plus .srt and .vtt subtitle files with timestamps if you want to caption a video.
 The text and the subtitles come from the same edited transcript.